pattonsgirl/CEG2350/docs/Labs/Lab02/LabTemplate.md

 1. Command to create new user:
 2. Path to new user's home directory:
-3. Evaluate if `ubuntu` can add files to new user's home directory:
+3. Evaluate if ubuntu can add files to new user's home directory WITHOUT SUDO:
 4. Command to switch to new user:
 5. Command(s) to go to new user's home directory:
 6. Evaluate if new user can add files to user's home directory: